Succeed around the globe

 Live Theatre at Centre Stage

 The School of Theatre houses Penn State Centre Stage (PSCS), the professional theatre training program in Central Pennsylvania.
 PSCS presents theatrical masterpieces and new gems by emerging masters.
-Tickets on sale July 16.
+New this season: opening night pre-show reception and designer discussions.
+Reception and show tickets are on sale now.

 - Sneak Preview